 Single Slot Graphics Cards occupies only a single slot of space on your motherboard and PC case.
 These graphics cards come in very handy for users with small form factor motherboard (mini-ITX or micro-ATX) because they do not want to waste an extra slot due to the graphics card.
 Most of the single slot graphics cards are entry-level but you can also find some powerful single-slot graphics cards on the link given below.

 These graphics cards occupy two slots of space on your motherboard and PC case.
 Almost all the mid-range and high-end graphics cards are dual-slot graphics cards because they have an extra number of output ports and larger heatsink and fan for cooling.
 You can also find dual-slot graphics cards in the entry-level or budget segment too.

 Here are graphics card types on the basis of cooler used for cooling the GPU, Video Memory and VRM.

 Graphics Cards with Fan & Heatsink

-These graphics cards come with active cooling solution that consists of both fan and heatsink.
-99% of the graphics card uses fan and heatsink for cooling the GPU, VRAM and VRM.
-The number of fans may vary depending on the graphics card manufacturer as high-end graphics cards comes with dual or triple fans while mid-range graphics cards comes with single or dual fans.
-Generally entry level or budget graphics cards come with single fan only.
-Graphics Card Air Coolers can be divided into two types, which is Blower Style Cooler and Open Air Fan Coolers.
+These graphics cards come with an active cooling solution that consists of both fan and heatsink.
+99% of the graphics card uses fan and heatsink for cooling the GPU, VRAM, and VRM.
+The number of fans may vary depending on the graphics card manufacturer as high-end graphics cards come with dual or triple fans while mid-range graphics cards come with single or dual fans.
+Generally entry-level or budget graphics cards come with a single fan only.
+Graphics Card Air Coolers can be divided into two types, which are Blower Style Cooler and Open Air Fan Coolers.